-This Award-Winning Venison Chili Recipe is the perfect make-ahead dinner for guests.
-The deer meat chili actually tastes better after it rests in the refrigerator overnight.
-Often, I use ground deer meat and cubed deer meat for this recipe.
+This award-winning venison chili recipe is the perfect make-ahead dinner for guests.
+Deer meat chili actually tastes better after it rests in the refrigerator overnight.
+Often, I use a mixture of ground deer meat and cubed deer meat for this recipe.
 I like to double this recipe—one batch for my family and one for a special night of entertaining.

 Venison Chili Recipe: Con Carne Style